Jianbing: Reasons for popularity

 One of the most popular street breakfasts in China, jianbing can be easily found in many cities.
 The characteristics of jianbing account for its popularity in China and the West.

 First, jianbing is never "pre-cooked".
 In order to preserve its crispness, customers have to wait for their turn, which often results in a queue, although the preparation time is short.
 Part of the attraction is that customers can watch the raw ingredients come together to form the dish.

 Jianbing can satisfy different people's tastes as it can be made with many different ingredients and mixed with different sauces, jams and flavors in different proportions.
 According to the vendors outside East China Normal University, though some customers like spicy flavors and some do not like cilantro, they can create their own jianbing.

 The low cost of jianbing is also one of the reasons for its popularity, as the basic ingredients are themselves inexpensive.

-Besides, jianbing is a type of bing that has rich nutrient values.
+Additionally, jianbing is a type of bing that has rich nutrient values.
 It contains abundant nutrients as it can be made of soybeans, mung beans, black beans, lettuce, peanuts and eggs.

-Jianbing can be made from various grains such as wheat, beans, sorghum, corn, etc. They contain various nutrients of the grain itself.
-They are convenient to eat, and are the basic food for the body to replenish energy.
-They are then engulfed with various vegetables, eggs, meat and other ingredients.